About

 COMPETITION SYLLABUS AND PREPARATORY MATERIALS

-The Taiwanese Economics Olympiad (TEO) is the first national competition under the International Economics Olympiad (IEO) in Taiwan for high school students confident of economics, business, and finance.
+The Taiwanese Economics Olympiad (TEO) is the first national competition of the International Economics Olympiad (IEO) in Taiwan.

 In the competition, interdisciplinary knowledge and creative problem-solving skills are required on the way toward the annual arena of the IEO.

-In light of the IEO, the TEO comprises 3 pillars: economics, finance, and business cases and is conducted in English only.
+In line with the IEO, the TEO comprises 3 pillars: economics, finance, and business cases and is conducted in English only.

 Competition syllabus